rvarago/rvarago.github.io/_posts/2023-03-29-haskell-little-things-one-of-n.md

     go (x : xs) = f x : go xs
 ```

-> Here and elsewhere, I named the helper as `go`, but any other name would have done the trick.
+> Here and elsewhere, I named the helper as `go`, but any other name (maybe a more descriptive one?) would have done the trick.

 Now, `map''` isn't recursive any longer.
 Instead, it pushes the recursive step into `go` and this one captures `f` from the outer-scope freeing us from explicitly passing it as an argument of the recursion call `go xs`.